abstracta/jmeter-java-dsl/docs/guide/protocols/http/headers.md

 ```

 ::: tip
-You can also use lambda expressions for dynamically building HTTP Headers, but the same limitations apply as in other cases (running in BlazeMeter, OctoPerf, or using generated JMX file).
+You can also use lambda expressions for dynamically building HTTP Headers, but the same limitations apply as in other cases (running in BlazeMeter, OctoPerf, Azure, or using generated JMX file).
 :::